 The nerds are constantly teaching me shortcuts to make online work easier.
 But, yes, it’s possible to leave the box without being one of them.

-#2 Digital Nomads just want to collect passport stamps?
+#2 Do digital Nomads just want to collect passport stamps?

 Of course we’re globetrotters, but who has energy to arrange flights, transfers, visas, accommodation, etc … after hard-working all day from our laptops?
 We choose not to spend our precious time commuting, so what’s the point on having all this stress to travel compulsively?
 The freedom of working from any address makes it more interesting to pick a place that we like and stay for as long as it feels like.